 - Are there any openings, tears, or holes in the product?

 - Is there dust or dirt on the product (beyond what can be wiped off)?

 - Are stickers that should be included with the product when it reaches the consumer torn?

 - Are there loose components within the package?

-Also, unless your authorized to sell refurbished items and are listing a product as refurbished, you have to avoid refurbished products like the plague.
+Also, unless you're authorized to sell refurbished items and are listing a product as refurbished, avoid refurbished products like the plague.